 Hiking in Reno Tahoe offers a splendid mixture of mountain vistas and wide-open desert skies, and spring means mild temperatures and fewer crowds.
 Staying in Reno?
 Take a hike up to the “N” at Rancho San Rafael Park, or follow the trail at Hunter Creek to discover a hidden waterfall.
 Tahoe more your style?
 Brave the 9.5 mile Mount Rose Trail, and be rewarded with breathtaking views of the Great Basin and Lake Tahoe.
 Whether you’re looking for a leisurely stroll or want to log some serious miles, Reno Tahoe terrain is the best spot for an early morning trek or an afternoon adventure.

-Not sure how to pack?
-See our Spring Packing Guide and start planning your trip to Reno Tahoe today!
+See our reasons to visit during the spring months and start planning your trip to Reno Tahoe today!